 These little pizzas take a step away from stodgy traditional pizzas and turns a pizza into something that fits the principles of Renew Reset Recharge®.
 Traditionally a Puda is an Indian spiced chickpea pancake with vegetables.
 The base is made from chickpea flour, spices and grated vegetables, but what is great about this recipe is that it replaces wheat flour in the base with chickpea flour which is rich in fibre and protein (so will keep you fuller for longer and will be slower to digest).

-These are also fantastic if you cant eat wheat or gluten.
-Wheat Flour contains just 11g protein7 100g and chickpea flour 24g protein.
-Also chickpea flour contains around three to four times as much fibre as wheat flour (around 11g100g instead od 2.5g)!
+These are also fantastic if you can’t eat wheat or gluten.
+Wheat flour contains just 11g protein per 100g and chickpea flour 24g protein.
+Also chickpea flour contains around three to four times as much fibre as wheat flour (around 11g per 100g instead of 2.5g)!
 So for RRR, the chickpeas become your protein and 75g of your vegetables are already taken care of.
 Add in the tomatoes and a salad and you will have exceeded your vegetable amounts.
-For weight loss omit the cheese, otherwise feel free to add it on top.
+For weight loss, omit the cheese, otherwise feel free to add it on top.

 While Pudas have been around a while, I first saw the idea of making them into pizzas in a Jasmine Hemsley video online and was mesmerised!
-I thought his was pure genius and am more than happy for giving her credit for this crazy combination.
+I thought this was pure genius and am more than happy to give her credit for this crazy combination!
 I have adapted the tomato sauce and I tend to use Mozzarella, Jasmine prefers Ricotta—but both work well.